captnwalker/expense-manager/README.md

-# IN PRODUCTION - *Expense-Manager* - IN PRODUCTION
+# IN DEVELOPMENT - *Expense-Manager* - IN DEVELOPMENT

 ## Purpose of this Project